DavidRodriguezSoaresCUI/PyYoloCR/README.md

 # General remarks
-* Tesseract-OCR engines accuracy : For general, clear text, both engines perform admirably.
-The `legacy` engine can have more difficulties punctuation, mostly corrected by automatic post-processing.
-On difficult conditions (text with artifacts due to non-text background leaking into pre-processed frames) `LSTM` engine tends to fail hard, outputing unusable text, where `legacy` usually at least find some characters.
+* Tesseract-OCR engines accuracy : For general, clear text, both engines perform admirably well.
+The `legacy` engine can have more difficulties on punctuation, mostly corrected by automatic post-processing.
+On difficult conditions (text with artifacts due to non-text background leaking into pre-processed frames) `LSTM` engine tends to fail hard, outputing unusable text, where `legacy` usually at least finds some characters.

 * Storage : You need space to store the pre-processed video and the frames that will be extracted.
 This may require a few gigabytes.

 * Performance : The longest steps are, in descending order : OCR, extracting frames with FFmpeg, encoding pre-processed video.
-On a modern 8 core machine you should experience the following speed, respectively : 0.5-2x, 1-3x, 10-20x
+For reference, on a modern 8 core machine you should experience the following speeds, respectively : 0.5-2x, 1-3x, 10-20x

 * The original name of this project was __PyYoloCR__, but I found it verbose and not very "user-facingly descriptive" so it was changed to __SubXtract__, keeping the original name as _codename_.